Moody's Corporation: Moody's Research Labs

-Moody's Research Labs, Inc. was a business incubator focused on research and development specializing in financial risk modeling and analysis, focused on developing such products for use by other divisions of Moody's Corporation.
+Moody's Research Labs, Inc. was a business incubator focused on research and development specializing in financial risk modeling and analysis, developing such products for use by other divisions of Moody's Corporation.
 Its president was Roger Stein.
-In March 2011 Moody's Analytics announced the release of a software program developed by Moody's Research Labs, the Mortgage Portfolio Analyzer, to assist portfolio managers in managing credit risk.
+In March 2011, Moody's Analytics announced the release of a software program developed by Moody's Research Labs, the Mortgage Portfolio Analyzer, to assist portfolio managers in managing credit risk.
 Moody's Research Labs was dissolved in February 2012.

 Lawsuit settlements

-October 2011: Moody’s reached a settlement resolving claims by the state of Connecticut that the credit rating company unfairly gave lower ratings to public bonds.
+October 2011: Moody's reached a settlement resolving claims by the state of Connecticut that the credit rating company unfairly gave lower ratings to public bonds.

-July 2012: Moody’s said it reached a settlement with stockholders in lawsuits filed over structured finance ratings.
+July 2012: Moody's said it reached a settlement with stockholders in lawsuits filed over structured finance ratings.

 April 2013: Moody's reached a settlement avoiding what would have been their first jury trial over crisis-era ratings.
-The fourteen plaintiffs, were led by Abu Dhabi Commercial Bank and King County, Washington.
-They claimed lawsuits filed in 2008 and 2009 that Moody's misled them by allegedly inflating ratings on two so-called structured investment vehicles they purchased.
+The fourteen plaintiffs were led by Abu Dhabi Commercial Bank and King County, Washington.
+They filed lawsuits in 2008 and 2009 alleging that Moody's misled them by inflating ratings on two structured investment vehicles they purchased.